Lonesome mountain Gross Bessillon

 Valley Gorge de Cinq Heures

 At first you think the forest road runs flat on the slope from one valley to the other.
-However, it climbs continuously 150 meters up to the saddle, which you don't even notice.
+However, it climbs continuously 150 metres up to the saddle, which you don't even notice.
 To make the ascent prettier, spring is recommended, when the calcareous garrigue is in full bloom.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.